Citrobacter

-Citrobacter is a genus of Gram-negative coliform bacteria in the family Enterobacteriaceae.
+Citrobacter is a genus of Gram-negative, aerobic, rod-shaped coliform bacteria of the Enterobacteriaceae family.

+Citrobacter spp. cause opportunistic infections (including urinary tract infections, gastroenteritis, and bacteremia).

+Microbiology

+Microbial biochemistry

 The species C. amalonaticus, C. koseri, and C. freundii can use citrate as a sole carbon source.
 Citrobacter species are differentiated by their ability to convert tryptophan to indole (C. koseri is the only citrobacter to be commonly indole-positive), ferment lactose (C. koseri is a lactose fermentor), and use malonate.

 Citrobacter shows the ability to accumulate uranium by building phosphate complexes.

+Environmental microbiology

+These bacteria can be found almost everywhere in soil, water, wastewater, etc. They can also be found in the human intestine.

 Clinical significance

-These bacteria can be found almost everywhere in soil, water, wastewater, etc. They can also be found in the human intestine.
-They are rarely the source of illnesses, except for infections of the GI Tract, urinary tract and infant meningitis and sepsis.
+Citrobacter are considered opportunistic nosocomial pathogens, typically associated with urinary tract infections and infant meningitis and sepsis.

+Antimicrobial resistance

 Citrobacter freundii strains have inducible ampC genes encoding resistance to ampicillin and first-generation cephalosporins.
 In addition, isolates of Citrobacter may be resistant to many other antibiotics as a result of plasmid-encoded resistance genes.